They say the worst betrayals don’t come with fanfare.

 “I didn’t sign up for this either,” I said, calm but unshakable.
 “I didn’t fall in love with a man who keeps receipts on kindness.
 And I’ll be damned if I let someone treat my kids like they’re a burden.”

-Jake shifted, floundering.
+Jake shifted, flustered.
 “Penelope, come on.
 I’m just being realistic.”

-“No,” I said, leaning in.
+“No,” I said quietly.
 “You’re being small.
 And my kids?
 They’re not a ‘share’ of anything.
 They’re human beings.
 And they’ve already been abandoned once.
 I won’t let anyone do it again.”

 His eyes widened.
 “Of course not!”

 I smiled sadly.
 “Exactly.
-I get it now.
-We’re done.”
+I get it now.”

-“Nell, wait—” he reached out, but I was already walking away, leaving him alone with his half‑eaten tacos and the hum of a restaurant that suddenly felt colder than ever.
+But I was already walking away, leaving him with his half-eaten tacos and the cold hum of the restaurant.

 That night, after the babysitter left and the kids were asleep, I lingered in their room.